 Now let's make the choux pastry aka the cream puffs.
 Choux pastry is a light dough that only has four ingredients with no leavening agents.
 The high moisture content allows the dough to rise in the oven and creates puffs.
 To make the dough, bring the water, butter, and salt to a rolling boil over high heat.
 Lower the heat to low and add all of the flour at once, beating the mixture constantly until well combined.
 Take the dough off the heat and add the eggs one at a time, fully incorporating each one before adding the next.
 If you add all of the eggs at once, it will become one goopy mess.

 Pipe the cream puffs on a lined baking sheet and place the craquelins on top.
 Ideally, the craquelin should be slightly bigger than the dough so that it will cover the tops completely.
 Bake the cream puffs at 425 degrees for 20 minutes, then reduce the heat to 350 and continue to bake for another 10 minutes.
 The puffs should rise beautifully and sound hollow when they are done.

 Cool the puffs completely before slicing them in half.

-I'll be honest, I already knew these Neopolitan cream puffs were going to be good but I didn't know they were going to be THIS good!
+I'll be honest, I already knew these Neopolitan cream puffs were going to be good but I didn't know they would be THIS good!
 We already know the flavor combination is a winner but man oh man, every bite is just full of flavor.
 Nothing overpowers one over another, instead, they all work to create one cohesive dessert.
-I've already had two just while writing this post...I think I'll go have my third now.
+I've already had two just while writing this post...I think I'll have my third now.